Have a question about MAYZENT or changes in relapsing multiple sclerosis (RMS)?

 It’s understandable to have questions about getting a COVID-19 vaccine or vaccine booster.
 Vaccines, like the COVID-19 vaccines and vaccine boosters, are an important part of public health.
 So, you should talk to your doctor to better understand the types of vaccines and vaccine boosters available to you and how to manage getting a vaccine or booster while taking MAYZENT.

 The MAYZENT Medication Guide does not advise against taking non-live vaccines or boosters; however, they may not work as well when given during treatment with MAYZENT.
 You should never stop taking MAYZENT before talking to your doctor.
-If you stop taking MAYZENT, your MS symptoms may return or become worst (compared to before or during treatment).
+If you stop taking MAYZENT, your MS symptoms may return or become worse (compared to before or during treatment).

 The National Multiple Sclerosis Society (NMSS) offers more information and guidance on COVID-19 and relapsing multiple sclerosis.
 Visit their website at nationalmssociety.org.